robotology/himrep/README_Caffe.md

 ##### BLAS installation

-We chose the OpenBLAS implementation but also ATLAS or Intel MKL are supported by Caffe.
+We chose the **OpenBLAS** implementation but also ATLAS or Intel MKL are supported by Caffe.
 Download the source code from [OpenBLAS page](http://www.openblas.net/) and follow instructions to compile and install it.
-We installed the version 0.2.13.
-We recommend to install OpenBLAS from source in a separate and specified location of your choice (instead of the default /usr/local, where e.g. the libopenblas-base package that comes with Ubuntu 14.04 is installed) because in this case there might be some linking issues with some YARP libraries (e.g. YARP_math).
+We installed the version `0.2.13`.
+We recommend to install OpenBLAS from source in a separate and specified location of your choice (instead of the default `/usr/local`, where e.g. the `libopenblas-base` package that comes with Ubuntu 14.04 is installed) because in this case there might be some linking issues with some YARP libraries (e.g. YARP_math).
 Commonly, it is sufficient to do:

 ```